horvbalint/recet/README.md

  |---------|---------|
  | ![A screenshot showing the recipes page](/public/screenshots/recipes-mobile.png?raw=true "The reipces page") | ![A screenshot showing the recipes page](/public/screenshots/recipe-mobile.png?raw=true "The reipces page") |

-## Is it ready?
+## Is it production-ready?
-No, well not yet.
-Besides some modules not being ready yet, SurrealDB currently does not provide every feature (email sending, plugins) that would be needed to make this app 'production ready' or better, something that can be shared with others.
-Household invites are currently automatically accepted and image compression is done client side.
-Luckily SurrealDB v.3 is around the corner and these shortcommings are addressed in it.
+Kind of.
+With the release of Surrealdb 3.0 many of the previous problems got fixed, but still there are some caveats to look out for:
+- Household invites are currently automatically accepted
+- If you are using the AI features, then the AI API token is visible to all users
+- There is no way to close signup on the instance

 ## Start/Deploy
 The project uses Nuxt.js and SurrealDB.
 It needs a DB instance running with the structure defined in `db.surql`.